rozbb/CommaFeed-Android-Reader/README.md

 ============================

 # NOTICE
 This project has been discontinued.
-The current method of using Commafeed on Android is to download News+ with the Commafeed plugin written by Athou.
+The current method of using Commafeed on Android is to download [News+](https://play.google.com/store/apps/details?id=com.noinnion.android.newsplus) with the [Commafeed plugin](https://play.google.com/store/apps/details?id=com.commafeed.newsplus) written by [Athou](https://github.com/Athou/).

 ## Version 0.2.2

-The official unofficial Android CommaFeed reader is here!
-It is currently in super-beta mode.
-Download it from [Google Play](https://play.google.com/store/apps/details?id=com.commafeed.commafeedreader).
+This project has been discontinued!

 Screenshots
 -----------